microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Thanks for posting the issue to us.
-Before posting, please remove any personal-identifiable information, secret, token, or conversation ID.
+Before posting, please remove any personally-identifiable information such as your  secret, token, or conversation ID.

-To expedite the fix, please follow this template and fill out as concise as possible.
+To expedite the fix, please follow this template and fill out as concisely as possible.
 -->

 ## Reproduce steps